wwang721/neovim-config/README.md

 * `:Mason` opens the UI of `mason.nvim`, where you can view available LSP servers.
 Move the cursor to the desired server and press `i` to install it.
 Alternatively, you can edit [lsp.lua](./nvim/lua/plugins/lsp.lua) to add the desired servers under the `ensure_installed` list.
 I have installed three language servers: `pyright` for Python, `clangd` for C/C++, and `bashls` for shell scripts.

 * With the clipboard plugin [nvim-osc52](https://github.com/ojroques/nvim-osc52), any text yanked (`y`) in visual mode is automatically copied to the system clipboard.
+May be unnecessary if you're using Neovim ≥ 0.10, which has built-in support for `OSC 52`.

 * With the comment plugin [Comment.nvim](https://github.com/numToStr/Comment.nvim), in normal mode, `gcc` comments the current line; in visual mode, `gc` comments the selected block.
 For languages supporting block comments, use `gbc`/`gb` correspondingly.